 Moon Hill is a top place to have a bird's view of Yangshuo's countryside.
 Its natural stone arch attracts master climbers.
-Legendary American climber Todd Skinner bolted the first route on Moon Hill in 1992.
+Legendary American climber Todd Skinner bolted the first route, a 5.13 climb called "Moonwalker" traversing the underside of the arch, in 1992.
 Now there are 15 routes, eight on the arch wall, two traversing the arch, and four between cliff and arch, with different elevations.
 Above average climbers will like it there.

 Climbing Grades (USA Yosemite Decimal System) and Descriptions